mashupbots/socko/README.md

 Our fat html/css/javascript client is going to be served as static files from the web server.
 No server side HTML templating will be required because it will all happen in the browser using javascript.

-Our fat client will communicate with the buisness logic/database via a HTTP REST base API served off the same web server.
+Our fat client will communicate with the business logic/database via a HTTP REST base API served off the same web server.

 We could not find a lightweight asynchronous web server that exactly meets our requirements so we decided